amadeus4dev/developer-guides/docs/resources/hotels.md

 #### Search hotels by a city or Geocode

 You can specify an [IATA city code](https://www.iata.org/en/publications/directories/code-search/) or Geocode to search a more specific area to get the list of hotels.
-You can customize the request with parameters like radius, chain code, amenities, star ratings, and hotel source.
+You can customize the request using parameters, such as radius, chain code, amenities, star ratings, and hotel source.

-for example,
+For example:

-With by-city endpoint, get list of hotels in Paris with a swimming pool and more than 4 stars :
+Using the `by-city` endpoint, get a list of hotels in Paris with a swimming pool and more than four stars:

 ```bash
 GET https://test.api.amadeus.com/v1/reference-data/locations/hotels/by-city?cityCode=PAR&amenities=SWIMMING_POOL&ratings=4,5
 ```

-With by-geocode endpoint, get list of hotels in Paris(latitude=41.397158 and longitude=2.160873) :
+Using the `by-geocode` endpoint, get a list of hotels in Paris (latitude=41.397158 and longitude=2.160873):

 ```bash
 GET https://test.api.amadeus.com/v1/reference-data/locations/hotels/by-geocode?latitude=41.397158&longitude=2.160873
 ```

 #### Search hotels by hotel ids

-If you already know the hotel ids that you would like to know, you can use them as well to request hotel information by requesting `Hotel List API`.
+If you already know the Id of a hotel that you would like to check, you can use it to call the `Hotel List API`.

 ```bash
 GET https://test.api.amadeus.com/v1/reference-data/locations/hotels/by-hotels?hotelIds=ACPARF58